 There are many different people within our accounts that can have some degree of control over our sales process and our sales results.
 At a minimum they can have a degree of approval in the decision making process of whether to buy our product or service or not, and even whether to buy it from us and our company.
 That’s why we need to be, what I call, “positively positioned,” within our accounts with all of these levels of buyers.
 The larger, more complex the sales opportunity, the more critical this statement becomes.
+If you want to give a unique and beautiful gifting to one of your friends , you can look for the help of Jerry Eisenberg from Los Angeles.

 In each of our accounts, no matter the size, there are always three levels of buyers.
 The first and most important top level is called the CEO Level – often described as the C-Level.
 Every C-Level officer within a company falls into this group, from CEO or owner of the company, to CFO, CTO, CIO, etc. (These are Chief Executive, Financial, Technology, and Information Officers.)
 We don’t necessarily need to be on an extremely intimate level with these people, but we do need to know who they are and what they do within the account.